 Extension to other student populations

 We have made the Playon Words game freely available through CourseSource (S2 and S3) so that other interested instructors can use and adapt it as they see fit.
 A playable version of the game can be found at https://goo.gl/aJ70cX.
+[Editor note: this link is no longer active, but readers can access the material through a shared Google Drive folder here].
 It is our hope that instructors will 1) use the Playon Words game as it is, 2) modify it to better fit their classrooms, or 3) use it as a source of inspiration to generate their own educational games.
 Anyone with the Articulate Storyline software and the source files that we have provided should be able to make small changes to the game relatively easily.
 Small changes include adding or editing questions, backgrounds, or sound effects.
 Larger changes such as modifying the scoring system, adding additional mini-games, or changing the game's artwork are also possible but these changes will require more time and a more sophisticated knowledge of the Storyline software.
 One useful modification would be to include narration and other accommodations to make the game playable by students with visual disabilities.
 Instructors wishing to create their own educational game with Articulate Storyline can benefit from the wealth of online resources including the E-learning Heroes Community (https://community.articulate.com/), tutorials at Lynda.com (e.g. Up and Running with Articulate Storyline, by David Rivers), and free YouTube tutorials (e.g. https://www.youtube.com/watch?v=hXl5mBn6tZA).
 Other educational game creating platforms include Classcraft (http://www.classcraft.com/), Knowledge Guru (http://www.theknowledgeguru.com/), and Brightspace (http://www.brightspace.com/).

 The words "fun" and "scientific writing" rarely appear in the same sentence.
 To a first-year undergraduate, scientific writing may seem intimidating and opaque compared to the types of writing with which they are more familiar.
 Playon Words is the first educational computer game focused on scientific writing at the undergraduate level.
 It is true that a game is no substitute for the years of trial and error that scientists must undergo to improve their writing.
 However, for early-career students who struggle to read scientific papers and write assignments for science classes, a game is a welcoming entry into the mechanics of scientific writing.
 While user-friendly programs such as Articulate Storyline can be a little clunky when it comes to designing games, they can allow science instructors to make fun and informative games without programming experience or the budget to hire professional game developers.
 We hope this example will empower other educators to utilize such technologies to enhance the learning experience of their students.